AkashDas253/Practice_Python/projects/regex_nfa_dfa_visualizer/readme.md

 ```sh
 python main.py
 ```
-Follow the prompts to enter a regex and view the NFA/DFA transitions.
+Follow the prompts to enter a regex and view the NFA/DFA transitions and visualizations.

 ## Project Structure
 ```